Mau Mau rebellion: Mau Mau warfare

 Mau Mau were the militant wing of a growing clamour for political representation and freedom in Kenya.
 The first attempt to form a countrywide political party began on 1 October 1944.
-This fledgling organisation was called the Kenya African Study Union.
+This fledgling organisation was called the Kenya African Study Union (KASU).
 Harry Thuku was the first chairman, but he soon resigned.
 There is dispute over Thuku's reason for leaving KASU: Bethwell Ogot says Thuku "found the responsibility too heavy"; David Anderson states that "he walked out in disgust" as the militant section of KASU took the initiative.
 KASU changed its name to the Kenya African Union (KAU) in 1946.
 Author Wangari Maathai writes that many of the organizers were ex-soldiers who fought for the British in Ceylon, Somalia, and Burma during the Second World War.
 When they returned to Kenya, they were never paid and did not receive recognition for their service, whereas their British counterparts were awarded medals and received land, sometimes from the Kenyan veterans.

 The failure of KAU to attain any significant reforms or redress of grievances from the colonial authorities shifted the political initiative to younger and more militant figures within the native Kenyan trade union movement, among the squatters on the settler estates in the Rift Valley and in KAU branches in Nairobi and the Kikuyu districts of central province.
 Around 1943, residents of Olenguruone Settlement radicalised the traditional practice of oathing, and extended oathing to women and children.
 By the mid-1950s, 90% of Kikuyu, Embu and Meru were oathed.
 On 3 October 1952, Mau Mau claimed their first European victim when they stabbed a woman to death near her home in Thika.
 Six days later, on 9 October, Senior Chief Waruhiu was shot dead in broad daylight in his car, which was an important blow against the colonial government.
 Waruhiu had been one of the strongest supporters of the British presence in Kenya.
 His assassination gave Evelyn Baring the final impetus to request permission from the Colonial Office to declare a State of Emergency.

 The Mau Mau attacks were mostly well organised and planned.

 The Mau Mau command, contrary to the Home Guard who were stigmatised as "the running dogs of British Imperialism", were relatively well educated.
 General Gatunga had previously been a respected and well-read Christian teacher in his local Kikuyu community.
 He was known to meticulously record his attacks in a series of five notebooks, which when executed were often swift and strategic, targeting loyalist community leaders he had previously known as a teacher.

 The Mau Mau military strategy was mainly guerrilla attacks launched under the cover of darkness.
-They used stolen weapons such as guns, as well as weapons such as machetes and bows and arrows in their attacks.
+They used improvised and stolen weapons such as guns, as well as weapons such as machetes and bows and arrows in their attacks.
 They maimed cattle and, in one case, poisoned a herd.